 There’s always plenty to see and do in Phoenix and throughout the Valley of the Sun.
 And, while Phoenix has long been seen as a retirement destination, there is plenty here for visitors of all ages and interests.

 Culture probably isn’t the first thing that comes to mind when you think of Phoenix.
-At one time that may have been accurate, but today Phoenix is home to a diverse a vibrant cultural mix.
+At one time that may have been accurate, but today Phoenix is home to a diverse and vibrant cultural mix.
 You can get a glimpse of this diversity in the variety of work on display in local museums, galleries, theaters, concert halls, and even right along the street!

 Great art museums are easy to find in Phoenix